 response_type

 REQUIRED.
-OAuth 2.0 registered response type value that determines how the Authorization Response is returned to the Client.
+OAuth 2.0 registered Response Type value that determines the authorization processing flow to be used, including what parameters are returned from the endpoints used.
 When using the Hybrid Flow, this value MUST be code id_token, code token, or code id_token token.
 The meanings of these values are defined in OAuth 2.0 Multiple Response Type Encoding Practices (de Medeiros, B., Ed., Scurtescu, M., Tarjan, P., and M. Jones, “OAuth 2.0 Multiple Response Type Encoding Practices,” October 2013.)
 [OAuth.Responses].
 No Access Token is returned when the value is id_token.

 The following is a non-normative example request using the Hybrid Flow (with line wraps within values for display purposes only):